The-Chatastic-4-CSCD-350/Chat-4-Me/README.md

 After opening the Chat4Me repository you can download the code by hitting code and download zip

 go into your files and unzip the code.
-After doing so open Android studio and click File > new > import project Choose the file Chat-4-Me
+After doing so open Android studio and click File > new > import project Choose the file Chat-4-Me-master

+after importing the project wait for the project to completely import, which should create a run configuration called app, otherwise create an android app run configuration under the file app

-after importing the project you should plug In your phone build the project
+you should then plug In your Android Phone build the project
 Click run
 This should download the Chat4Me app directly to your android device